ZupIT/beagle-docs/content/en/android/customization/network-client.md

 Create a class and choose a name for it, for example `HttpClientFactoryDefault`.

 HttpClientFactoryDefault class is responsible for creating the HttpClient instance for Beagle.
 This class is particularly useful when you need to configure or pass parameters in your HttpClient instantiation.

+To use it:
-To use it, you need to create a class that implements the `HttpClientFactory` interface.
+- Create a class that implements the `HttpClientFactory` interface.

 As an example, you can copy and paste the class below.
-You may modify it later.
+You may modify it later:

 ```kotlin
 import br.com.zup.beagle.android.annotation.BeagleComponent